Agenta-AI/agenta/README.md

 ### **The Open-source Developer-first LLMOps Platform**

 Building production-ready LLM-powered applications is currently very difficult.
 It involves countless iterations of prompt engineering, parameter tuning, and architectures.

 Agenta provides you with the tools to quickly 🔄 **iterate**, 🧪 **experiment**, and ⚖️ **evaluate** your LLM apps.
 All without imposing any restrictions on your choice of framework, library, or model.

 https://github.com/Agenta-AI/agenta/assets/57623556/99733147-2b78-4b95-852f-67475e4ce9ed

+## News

+1. 3rd August 2023 - In order to maintain naming conventions consistent across both frontend and backend, improving thus code readability, we have renamed 'datasets' to 'testsets'.
+Also, the 'datasets collection' has been renamed to 'testsets collection'.
+For migration of your data from the 'dataset collection' to 'testset', please execute the provided script located at `extras/migration/mongodb/001_dataset_to_testset.py`.

 ## Getting Started

 Please go to [docs.agenta.ai](https://docs.agenta.ai) for full documentation on:

 - [Installation](https://docs.agenta.ai/installation)
 - [Getting Started](https://docs.agenta.ai/getting-started)
 - [Tutorials](https://docs.agenta.ai/tutorials)